appbaseio/reactivesearch-api/README.md

 **Note**: Running the executable assumes an active Elasticsearch connection whose url is to be provided in the `.env` file. manual.env configures it to be the localhost.

+#### Run Tests

+Currently, tests are WIP and implemented for auth and logs modules.
+You can run tests using:

+    go test ./...

 ### Implementation

 The functionality in Arc can extended via plugins.
 An Arc plugin can be considered as a service in itself; it can have its